ayushkadbe/Shopping_Flutter_App/README.md

 List Catalog App:

-It's a Cross-Platform App built in Flutter using dart for ios, android, webapp, windows, macos & linux.
+It's a Cross-Platform App built in Flutter with VelocityX UI Framework using dart for ios, android, webapp, windows, macos & linux.

 You can scroll products, add to cart, & buy items.